Police Surround Ecuadorian Embassy In London Amid Rumors Of Julian Assange’s Imminent Arrest

 It was not clear if London police would have authority to arrest Julian Assange if the WikiLeaks founder remained inside the embassy, where he had the protection of Ecuador’s government.
 There had long been reports that Assange would face arrest if he ever left the embassy, which he has not done in the nearly seven years he has been there.

-The report about increased police presence outside the embassy comes a day after NBC News reporter Ken Dilanian reported on Twitter that the United States Department of Justice operated a flight from Washington, D.C., to London.
-The plane actually left from Manassas, which Dilanian reported is where FBI teams leave to detain suspects overseas.
+The report about increased police presence outside the embassy comes a day after NBC News reporter Ken Dilanian reported on Twitter that the U.S. Department of Justice operated a flight from Washington, D.C., to London.
+The plane actually left from Manassas, Virginia, which Dilanian reported is where FBI teams leave to detain suspects overseas.

 There were conflicting reports about whether police in London were after Julian Assange.
-Guardian reporter Kevin Rawlinson wrote on Twitter that Metro police were actually in the area for reports of a burglary.
+The Guardian reporter Kevin Rawlinson wrote on Twitter that Metro police were actually in the area for reports of a burglary.

 Some speculation around this evening about a police operation involving Wikileaks' Julian Assange.